Godzilla vs. Megalon (1974)

 In conclusion, Godzilla vs. Megalon is an enjoyable return to childhood.
 It’s not deep, and it doesn’t pretend to be.
 It’s an enjoyable popcorn movie for a rainy afternoon.

 - Megalon is Godzilla’s equal in size, and power.
 It has two ranged weapons.
 He fires lightning-like energy from the horn on his head, and spits fireballs out of its’ mouth.
 It’s capable of flight, with wings hidden beneath its’ beetle-like shell.
 It’s arms are drill-like, used as both weapons and burrowing.
 He flies, burrows, and swims at high speeds.
 This is his only appearance to date in a Godzilla movie, although he appears in several video games.

 - Gigan is the antagonist of the previous film, Godzilla vs. Gigan.
-He’s sent by Seatopia’s allies, the Space Hunter Nebula M aliens.
+Seatopia’s allies, the Space Hunter Nebula M aliens send him to “help”.
 Gigan’s a cyborg kaiju, with a buzz saw in his abdomen and hooks for hands.
 He’s also one of the nastiest, most blood-thirsty enemies that Godzilla has ever faced.

 - Jet Jaguar is a robot, created by Goro.
 It’s one of those movie robots that has any ability that the script calls for.
 He can flight, shoot energy beams, increase his size, etc. By the end of the film, he’s developed artificial intelligence and thinks for himself.